chrisism/script.ael.nvgamestream/README.md

 ## 2. Run custom pairing python scripts

+You can install the gamestream tools module from our pip own source.
+Details about how to connect to our pip feed can be read here: https://dev.azure.com/jnpro/AKL/_artifacts/feed/akl_libs/connect/pip.
+You will need it in the steps below.

-Download the source code for AKL from github and place it on your computer.
-Make sure you have Python installed and go to the root of the code directory with a command line or bash.
+First of all, make sure you have Python installed.
+Then go to a newly created directory with a command line or bash.
 1. First we create a new virtual environment for python using the command ```python -m venv .venv```
 2. Then activate the venv with:
    - On Unix or MacOS, using the bash shell: ```source /path/to/venv/bin/activate```